c4ffein/writings/s/there-is-no-stop-sign/there-is-no-stop-sign.md

 This is not real for AI software - they want maximum performance since there is a run to get the most powerful AI at the lowest cost.

-It's just a random fact for now but it will makes sense later.
+It's just a random fact for now but it will make sense later.

 ### What is a neural network